flutter/website/src/docs/development/tools/android-studio.md

 column from the right.
 For a high number of rebuilds, a yellow spinning circle displays.
 The column to the far right shows how many times a widget was rebuilt since entering the current screen.
-The app shown in this screenshot demonstrates poor performance.
 For widgets that aren't rebuilt, a solid grey circle displays.
 Otherwise, a grey spinning circle displays.

+{{site.alert.secondary}}
+  The app shown in this screenshot has been designed to deliver poor performance, and the rebuild profiler gives you a clue about what is happening in the frame that might cause poor performance.
+The widget rebuild profiler is not a diagnostic tool, by itself, about poor performance.
+{{site.alert.end}}

-The purpose of this tool is to make you aware when widgets are rebuilding&mdash;you might not realize that this is happening when just looking at the code.
+The purpose of this feature is to make you aware when widgets are rebuilding&mdash;you might not realize that this is happening when just looking at the code.
 If widgets are rebuilding that you didn't expect, it's probably a sign that you should refactor your code by splitting up large build methods into multiple widgets.

-This tool can help you detect at least four common performance issues:
+This tool can help you debug at least four common performance issues:

 1. The whole screen (or large pieces of it) are built by a single StatefulWidget, causing unnecessary UI building.
+Split up the UI into smaller widgets with smaller `build()` functions.

 1. Offscreen widgets are being rebuilt.
 This can happen, for example, when a ListView is nested in a tall Column that extends offscreen.